richelbilderbeek/cpp/content/CppFunction.md

     Chapter 3.6.2.1: 'Do not use function template specialization!'
 4. Gottschling, Peter.
 Discovering Modern C++: An Intensive Course for Scientists, Engineers, and Programmers.
 Addison-Wesley Professional, 2015.
     Chapter 4.1.5: 'If you write iterator-based functions, provide a user-friendly interface on top of them'
+5. Gottschling, Peter.
+Discovering Modern C++: An Intensive Course for Scientists, Engineers, and Programmers.
+Addison-Wesley Professional, 2015.
+    Chapter 7.2.3.2: 'Short functions should be inline and defined in headers.
+Large functions should be declared in headers and defined in source files'